LindseyCason/web22Git/README.md

 #### Testy Test Testy

 #THIS IS MY CHANGE
+<br>This is how to do changes from the terminal to gitHub<br>
-This is how I am testing to see if I can push more changes to git hub git add . git commit -m "write message here" git push
+This is how I am testing to see if I can push more changes to git hub<br>
+<br>git add .
+<br>git commit -m "write message here"
+<br>git push